Surviving divorce is not easy. Get divorce recovery tips and divorce advice for women and learn how to deal with starting over after a divorce.

 Whereas some husbands take the divorce maturely and gradually move on, some exes simply cannot come to terms with the fact that the marriage is over.
 They may end up stalking you.

-She informs that her husband didn’t maturely part ways with her, “Post divorce, he would continue to forcefully stay over at her house.”
-She therefore changed houses a lot.
+She informs that her husband didn’t maturely part ways with her, “Post-divorce, he would continue to forcefully stay over at her house.”
+She, therefore, changed houses a lot.
 She narrates, “I even shifted to a new city and set up a professional base out there.
-I purchased a land in this new place.
+I purchased land in this new place.
 He hunted me down in this new city.”

 She has blocked her husband’s number.
 She claims to have saved all the abusive messages that her ex-husband sent her.
 She says that he still comes over to her home and reigns havoc.

-As the police is often apathetic towards domestic violence and stalking in India, though they are duty bound to register these cases, it’s better to visit the police station along with women’s rights activists of an NGO.
+As the police are often apathetic towards domestic violence and stalking in India, though they are duty-bound to register these cases, it’s better to visit the police station along with women’s rights activists of an NGO.

-There are non-profit organisations which help victims of domestic violence and fight court cases for them.
+There are organisations that help victims of domestic violence and fight court cases for them.
+But ultimately, it is you who has to deal with abusive people in your life.

-When children and sharing property are involved, and it’s a non-amicable divorce, it’s essential to hire a good divorce lawyer.
+When children and sharing property are involved, or if you own a business together and it’s a non-amicable divorce, it’s essential to hire a good divorce lawyer.

-You may ask others who have gone through divorce for recommendations for efficient divorce lawyers.
-You may test the lawyers knowledge on divorce proceedings before hiring her/ him.
+You may ask others who have gone through a divorce for recommendations for efficient divorce lawyers.
+You may test the lawyer’s knowledge of the divorce procedure before hiring her/ him.

 Radharani Ghosh, who works as a household cook, narrates the ordeal she underwent, “As a legal divorce didn’t come through, I got no alimony.
 Nevertheless, my husband ‘remarried’.”

-In India, when you are dealing with a personal issue, whether it is a death in your family or divorce, your phone will go on ringing relentlessly and so-called well wishers will troop in at your home unannounced with annoying questions.
+In India, when you are dealing with a personal issue, whether it is a death in your family or divorce, your phone will go on ringing relentlessly and so-called well-wishers will drop in at your home unannounced with annoying questions.

 No divorcee I interviewed has been immune to nasty jibes.
 This is indeed unfortunate as during this time a woman hopes that she’s given respite from intrusive inquiries and harsh comments.
 One would rather prefer empathy and compassion.